emckay/ticket-taker-docs/README.md

 - `ticket-list-item-icons` - At the end of the list of icons shown when a ticket in the Ticket List view is focused or selected.
 - `ticket-list-sidebar-top` - Under the header of the sidebar shown on the Ticket List view
 - `ticket-list-sidebar-bottom` - Under all other content in the sidebar shown on the Ticket List view
-- `ticket-list-sidebar-icons` - At the end of the list of icons in the sidebar shown on the Ticket List view

 ### Ticket View